 Asset Restructuring Example 1

-Example 1: Assume a bank having some old furniture and a traditional locker with it which is of no use to the bank because it could be treated as non-performing assets or NPAs.
-Now, the top management of bank decides to sell it off at some predetermined price.
-This would allow the bank to get rid of such NPAs while making some money from it which was already of no use to the bank.
+Example 1: Assume a bank is having some old furniture and a traditional locker with it, which is of no use to the bank because it could be treated as non-performing assets or NPANPANon-Performing Assets (NPA) refers to the classification of loans and advances on a lender's records (usually banks) that have not received interest or principal payments and are considered "past due."
+In the majority of cases, debt has been classified as non-performing assets (NPAs) when loan payments have been outstanding for more than 90 days..
+Now, the top management of the bank decides to sell it off at some predetermined price.
+It would allow the bank to get rid of such NPAs while making some money from it, which was already of no use to the bank.

-- The recording of depreciation expense of the asset till its sales date.
+- The recording of depreciation expense of the asset till the date of its sale;

 - Any difference must be recorded as a loss or gain.